 The tour itinerary is based on experience, previous clients feedback and timings.
 However, I have a little flexibility and the tour itinerary can be adapted (in advance) to suit specific requests if possible.
 Please let me know any requests through the 'Extra Information' section when completing a Tour Enquiry Form.

 To explore more of the Scottish Highlands, the itinerary for the East Highlands and/or North Highlands days of the 3 Day Highlands Tour can be added as a tour extension.
-The total tour price would be increased by £620 for each additional day.
+The total tour price would be increased by £630 for each additional day.
 If you are interested in an extended multi-day trip, this tour can be combined with other tours listed on the website.
 Please request any tour extensions through the 'Extra Information' section when completing a Tour Enquiry Form for the standard tour.

-The Scottish Highlands are renowned for changeable weather and even in the summer months we are likely to experience some wet and windy weather conditions on tours.
-As such we always recommend a light waterproof jacket for all tours and decent footwear that you do not mind getting a little bit muddy or wet.
-Please note that for tours in March, October and November, the weather can be more inclement with rain, wind and (occasionally) snow more common.
-Additionally, daylight hours (October and November) are reduced and I may adapt the daily itineraries with earlier or later starts and finishes to suit weather and travel conditions and attraction opening and closing times.
+Please note that for tours in March, April and October, the weather can be more inclement with rain and wind more common.
+I may adapt the daily itineraries with earlier or later starts and finishes to suit weather and travel conditions and attraction opening and closing times.
 Most of the itinerary is still accessible during these months, though Dunvegan Castle is only open April to mid-October and Eilean Donan Castle can occasionally be closed on certain days for private events outwith the summer months.
 On tours where an itinerary attraction is unavailable to explore we visit alternative locations.